 Wildlife – Gaspésie Tour Extras

-Here is what you need to know about wildlife in Gaspésie to help you check off items on your list of “Gaspésie Tour Extras” during the Tour de la Gaspésie Discovery Activity.
+Here is what you need to know about wildlife in Gaspésie to help you check off items on your list of “Gaspésie Tour Extras” during the Tour de la Gaspésie Discovery Activity (this activity will not be available in 2021).

 Encounter a seal